Posted June 16, 2015

 - Experts sounded the alarm for utilities to watch their physical transmission systems after an intruder broke into a Pacific Gas and Electric Co.
 (PG&E) 115/12-kV step down transformer distribution substation and shut down its monitoring and control technology before dashing away from on-site security guards.
 This attack, which took place in late March, is one of many recent attacks that have been plaguing the power industry.
 Some security experts see these attacks as a new threat – combining physical and cyber security tactics to launch an attack.

 - Researchers discovered an infection campaign using a new variant of the banking Trojan Tinba (truncation of “tiny banker”) that targets European banking customers.
-The Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., which was first discovered in 2012 and was the smallest banking Trojan in circulation by file size at the time, has been enhanced with several capabilities that significantly improve its effectiveness and resiliency.
+The Malware: Software that is intended to damage or disable computers and computer systems., which was first discovered in 2012 and was the smallest banking Trojan in circulation by file size at the time, has been enhanced with several capabilities that significantly improve its effectiveness and resiliency.
 The Tinba infection campaign’s main targets are Poland, Italy, the Netherlands, and Germany.
 Tinba works by infecting computers, and when a user tries to log in to one of the targeted banks, the malware’s webinjects are deployed.
 Victims receive anything from fake messages and Web forms asking for personal information, to login credentials or requests to perform a funds transfer.

 Legal and Regulations